Object NotePart of an ensemble with seven other pieces that are also part of the collection (

 The bottom hemline is decorated in three tiers of geometric shapes and patterns as well as similar beads and pompoms hanging from the edge.
 The top corners have black and pink braided woollen ribbons attached for tying it around the waist of the wearer.

-Although attributed to a special tapestry weave practiced by the Alevi Turkmen of the region by the previous collector, it was established upon closer perusal that the embellishments on the önlük were not woven but embroidered.
+Tapestry: wall hanging or other large piece of fabric that is woven in coloured weft threads or embroidered with a decorative design.
+Typically made of wool, but they can also be made of other materials such as silk, linen, or cotton.
+Often used to decorate homes, churches, and other buildings. weave practiced by the Alevi Turkmen of the region by the previous collector, it was established upon closer perusal that the embellishments on the önlük were not woven but embroidered.

 At its peak, the Ottoman Empire spanned three continents and served as the crossroads between the East and the West – the Fertile Crescent, the Levant, Eastern Europe including the Balkans till the southern edge of the Great Hungarian Plain, Northern Africa, and Eastern Mediterranean.